itfarrier/itfarrier.github.io/src/pages/blog/2016-05-11-donorstvo/index.en.md

 title: 'Donation'
 ---

-After a break of 9 months of ~~pregnancy~~ laziness, I resumed “flow” donation (every 2 months).
+After a break of 9 months of ~~pregnancy~~ laziness, I resumed ‘flow’ donation (every 2 months).
 I don’t know what I’m doing this for?
 It is not paid, I don’t give a shit to help someone, It is not rewarded with enough food, it hurts, the Honorary Donor is not honorable at all.
 The tangible advantages are a free blood test for various diseases and a free day off from work on the day of blood donation + an additional day off.
-Intangible — training the body to produce blood.
+Intangible – training the body to produce blood.
 Here’s the
 process:

 ![Hand](ruka.jpg)